Call for Papers – FPGA 2022

-- Full: At most 10 pages (excluding references), for a full presentation at the conference;
+- Regular — at most 10 pages (excluding references), for a regular presentation at the conference.

-A paper submitted as either full or short will only be considered in that category and may include artifacts if desired (see below for more details on artifact submission and evaluation).
+A paper submitted as either regular or short will only be considered in that category and may include artifacts if desired (see below for more details on artifact submission and evaluation).